seungcholcho/ModifyReadme/TeamIntroduction/Lovable baby owls Readme.md

 ## 🚀 Project title

-A new approach to improving the overall anti-drone system performance with the implementation of an active (autonomous) malicious drone chasing strategy.
+A new approach to improving the overall anti-drone system performance with the implementation of an active malicious drone chasing strategy.
 <br><br>